swoodford/aws/README.md

 - **route53-export-zones.sh** Uses cli53 to export the zone file for each Hosted Zone domain in Route 53
 - **s3-buckets-file-size-s3api.sh** Count total size of all data stored in all S3 buckets using s3api (fastest)
 - **s3-buckets-file-size-s3cmd.sh** Count total size of all data stored in all S3 buckets using s3cmd tool (slower)
+- **s3-buckets-security-audit.sh** Export S3 bucket ACL, CORS, Policy and Website as JSON for auditing security of all buckets
 - **s3-fix-content-type-metadata.sh** Safely fix invalid content-type metadata on AWS S3 bucket website assets for some common filetypes
 - **s3-openbucketpolicy.sh** Set an S3 bucket policy to allow GetObject requests from any IP address
 - **s3-restrictbucketpolicy.sh** Set an S3 bucket policy to only allow GetObject requests from an IP whitelist file named iplist